History

 Catalogues

-The Casanatense has participated in the SBN Index since 1991.
-All of its holdings from that date onwards, as well as all previous material entered in the Index over time, are therefore traceable in Opac.
+The Casanatense Library has participated in the SBN Index since 1991.
+All of its holdings published since that date, and the previous material included in the Index over time are therefore traceable in the OPAC.

-The Casanatense Library adopts the Minerva Access computer system, which is able to quickly and efficiently provide booking, consultation and loan services for the material it holds, via the Internet.
+The Casanatense Library adopts the Minerva Access computer system, which is able to quickly and efficiently provide booking, consultation and loan services for the material it holds.

 Digital Shelves